AutoBridgeSystems/codex/codex-rs/tui/prompt_for_spec_command.md

 ## 3) SPEC.md – Canonical Structure (Template)

-> Codex should create/maintain this structure and keep it clean.
+> You should create/maintain this structure and keep it clean.
 Replace placeholders as information is gathered.

 ```markdown
 # SPEC: <Project Name>